-Based around underpinnings from the latest Elantra sedan, but fitted with the same 1.6-liter direct-injection four-cylinder engine from the smaller Accent, the Veloster takes established mechanicals yet manages to drive quite differently than either of those mainstream models.
-And although it offers a standard six-speed manual, it's the first vehicle in Hyundai's lineup, globally, to offer the company's all-new Dual Clutch (DCT) automated manual transmission.
-Its handling is also phenomenally good (thanks in part to a different rear geometry and stiffer tune), with impressive grip and poise, though its steering could use better weighting and more road feel and—some might consider this more of an issue—the engine is sorely lacking in low-rpm torque.
-Provided you keep the revs up, the Veloster shows its other, perkier personality.
+Based on the Elantra sedan, but fitted with the 1.6-liter direct-injection inline-4 from the smaller Accent, the first-generation Veloster was the first Hyundai to offer the company's dual-clutch transmission.
+Its handling was very good (thanks in part to a different rear suspension geometry and stiffer tune), with impressive grip and poise, though its steering could've use better weighting and more road feel, and the engine was sorely lacking in low-range torque.
+Provided you keep the revs up, the Veloster showed its other, perkier personality.

 Hyundai added a turbocharged engine to the Veloster lineup shortly after the first model was introduced.
 It included a sport-tuned suspension, revised steering and brakes, and 18-inch wheels and tires.
 The Turbo netted 201 hp and originally offered a choice of a 6-speed automatic or manual.

 While the Veloster's cabin is spacious and airy from the front seat, the back seats were cramped with limited head room.
 Rear seats were folded down, where they formed a flat cargo surface; the hatch is very wide, although there's quite a tall liftover at the back.